till-s/mecatica-usb/README.md

  - A serial full-speed (only) interface using legacy transceivers (such as STUSB03 or ULPI transceivers in serial mode) is also supported.
-   This is useful on low-end FPGAs where meeting timing at 60MHz can become a challenge.
+   This is useful on low-end FPGAs where meeting timing at 60MHz can become a challenge (especially for I/O).

  - Optionally provides access to ULPI-PHY registers via dedicated port for special use cases.

- - Speed negotiation (device starts as full-speed and tries to negotiate high-speed); low-speed is currently *not supported*.
+ - Speed negotiation (device starts as full-speed and tries to negotiate high-speed); low-speed is currently *not supported* (when using an ULPI transceiver; low-speed is supported with legacy/serial transceivers).

  - Extensible Endpoint-Zero implementation.
 The endpoint handles the standard requests (such as `SET_ADDRESS`, `GET_DESCRIPTOR` etc.) but also features